https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 His subject matter was predominantly Parisian in content but in 1960 he was deeply affected by occurrences happening in his homeland.
 He memorialized the Sharpville massacre with clashes between police and protestors by painting vividly imagined scenes of terror.
 His forms generally became more stylized with flatter bodies and abstract compositions.

-In the 1970's and 80's, disturbed by events in South Africa with heightened violence due to apartheid, he expressed his sorrow and anger very dramatically in emotive pieces such as this tonal blue piece.
+In 1966 he visited Senegal to attend a conference in Dakar organized by 'Presence Africaine', an organization for artists in Africa.
+Then in the 1970's and 80's, disturbed by events in South Africa with heightened violence due to apartheid, he started to express his sorrow and anger very dramatically in emotive pieces such as this tonal blue piece.

 New!
 Comments